mcoblenz/CSE210/about.md

 The [default license](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) for a software project is that no one else can use artifacts from that project.
 If you use code from a project that does not have a license, or you use code without appropriate attribution, you are in violation of a software license's terms and therefore violating this course's academic integrity policy.

 We recognize that you are not lawyers (neither are we!).
 Therefore, we will exercise reasonable judgment provided any problems are corrected immediately (typically by adding attribution or by removing the copied artifacts from your repositories).
-We reserve the right report academic integrity violations for egregious cases (e.g. use of another team's code or repeated violations).
+We reserve the right to report academic integrity violations for egregious cases (e.g. use of another team's code or repeated violations).

 [Students hold copyright to their own work](https://adminrecords.ucsd.edu/ppm/docs/500-5.pdf); see Supplement I, section C.